 Because the weight is out to the side, this exercise can cause some balance problems.
 John Meadows in his demonstration recommended placing your non-working elbow against your thigh.
 I personally place my non-working arm on a box or bench for the same effect.

 This is the classic t-bar row, adapted to a landmine setup.
 If you don’t have a t-bar row attachment, or if you have a narrow grip attachment, the t-bar places emphasis on the mid traps and rhomboids muscles (basically the middle of your bar).
 These muscles are often weak, and play a key role in supporting your posture.
 However, if your goal is to hit more lats, then stick with the single-arm parallel landmine row.
 Another option for a makeshift attachment is to grab a triceps rope and wrap it around.

 As a bilateral row, this is of course a great exercise, but unless you’re going for specific grips, and therefore picking up the attachments to make that possible, I would stick with the single-arm (parallel) landmine row.
 That’s what I personally program.
 Also, because you can go really heavy here, strong people will run out of space for plates and at that point, it’s just an ego-lifting competition rather than getting any more benefit than you would from a unilateral variation.

-If you love landmine exercises and want to take them to the next level, check out our guide on landmine attachments which broadens the horizon of what’s possible with landmines.
+If you love landmine exercises and want to take them to the next level, check out these 7 landmine squat variations and our guide on landmine attachments.
 I’ve been turned on to landmines so much lately, that I think if all you have is a barbell stuck in a landmine set up, you could create an incredible workout program.
 But, that’s a discussion for another day.